Broadcasting in Ad Hoc Multiple Access Channels: A non-adaptive activation based broadcast

-\begin{proof} We consider packets in the station at the bottom of the stack specified in Lemma~\ref{lem:stack}.
+Next we argue that algorithm \textsc{Counting-Backoff} has bounded packet latency when executed against an adversary of injection rate less than~$\frac{1}{3}$.
+To this end, consider packets in the station at the bottom of the stack, as specified in Lemma~\ref{lem:stack}.
 Let us consider a time interval~$\tau$ such that a station is added to an empty stack in the first round of~$\tau$.
-Let us partition the interval~$\tau$ into contiguous segments of rounds such that a collision marks the end of a segment.
-We may assume without loss of generality that a successful transmission results in removing a station from the stack, with the only exception being at the very beginning of~$\tau$, in which a station is activated with at least two packets.
-A segment of length~$1$ results in the stack getting incremented by~$1$, because this means a collision just after the collision in the previous round.
-A segment of length two results in the stack maintaining its size, except before the fist collision occurs when the stack is empty, because we hear a message after a collision, and then a new collision indicates that a station has just been activated.
-A segment of length three may result in the stack maintaining its size, as it may consist of a successful transmission, a silent round, and a collision.
-A segment of length at least four results in the stack shrinking in size, because it begins with a successful transmission and includes at least another transmission that is also successful.
-When the stack shrinks in a segment, then the worst case for packet latency occurs when the segment is of length four.
-We assume without loss of generality that $\rho$ is sufficiently large so that the adversary does not create segments of length greater than four.
-The maximum number of packets injected during the interval~$\tau$ is $\rho |\tau| + b$, by the specification of the adversary.
-So the number of segments of length four minus the number of segments of length at most three grows along with increasing length of interval~$\tau$.
-When this difference becomes zero then the stack becomes empty.
-The sufficient length of an interval~$\tau$ to result in the stack becoming empty during~$\tau$ depends only on the adversary's type. \end{proof}
+We may partition the interval~$\tau$ into contiguous segments of rounds such that a collision marks the end of a segment.
+It is convenient to assume, assume without loss of generality, that a successful transmission results in removing a station from the stack, with the only exception being at the very beginning of~$\tau$, in which a station is activated with at least two packets.
+Next we review what happens during segments depending on their length.

+A segment of length~$1$ means a collision just after a collision in the previous round.
+This results in a newly-activated station added to the stack.

+A segment of length~$2$ results in the stack maintaining its size.
+This occurs except before the fist collision, when the stack is empty, because we hear a message after a collision, which is transmitted by the station at the top of the stack, and then a new collision indicates that a station has just been activated, which takes the vacant top position on the stack.
+An example of an execution in which the stack's size fluctuates between $1$ and $2$ when segments are of size~$2$, except for the very beginning, is given in Table~\ref{tab:example-counting-backoff-stack-does-not-grow}.

+A segment of length~$3$ may result in the stack maintaining its size, as it may consist of a successful transmission, a silent round, and a collision.
+This is visualized in Table~\ref{tab:example-counting-backoff-lack-fairness}.

+A segment of length at least~$4$ results in the stack shrinking in size, because it begins with a successful transmission and includes at least another successful transmission.